 Proposed Sign Code – Draft SMC 17C.240 (PDF 897 KB)

 Proposed Changes (PDF 97 KB)

 SEPA Determination (PDF 82 KB)

 As a result of the proposed sign code update, there are additional changes in other chapters of the Spokane Municipal Code being proposed in order to maintain consistency throughout the standards.
 These changes include incorporating definitions from Chapter 17A.020 into the existing Sign Code Chapter 17C.240, amending language for the signage standards related to home occupations and existing neighborhood commercial structures, as well as directing users to the existing sections for standards related to mobile home parks and mini-storage facilities.
 The signage standards mobile home parks and mini-storage facilities have not changed, there is now a note in table 17C.240-1 and 17C.240-2 directing people to the existing regulations for this type of signage.
 Workshops on these proposed housekeeping items have been held with the City's Plan Commission on October 25 and November 8.
-A public hearing on these changes is planned for December 13, 2017.
+A Plan Commission public hearing on these changes occurred on December 13, 2017.
 The City Council passed Ordinance C35576 on January 29, 2018, which will become effective March 17, 2018.